launchdarkly-labs/launchdarkly-solutions-kit/README.md

 | 🚧 **Coming Soon** | Sample implementations and guidelines for common LaunchDarkly use cases |
 | 📋 **Planned Content** | Feature flag patterns, SDK integration examples, testing strategies, and architecture guides |

+## Additional Tools

+These tools are hosted in other repositories:

+- [ld-util](https://github.com/launchdarkly-labs/ld-util/tree/main): Deno utilities (cli and libraries) for common tasks with the LaunchDarkly API

 ## Getting Started

 ### Quick Setup for Automation